 Concerning the fish species and some natural enemies, White Wizard snails should not be kept with Botia lohacata, Cichlids, Loaches, and Goldfish.
 Keep in mind that some fish do not feed on the snails but eat the exposed eyestalks or long tentacles.

 Shrimp species that prefer slightly alkaline water will be the best choice to keep with White Wizard snails.
 For example, Vampire shrimp, Bamboo Shrimp, Amano Shrimp, Ghost shrimp, Cherry shrimp, Blue tiger shrimp, Snowball shrimp, Caridina cf. babaulti, Blue Velvet Shrimp, Malawa Shrimp, etc.

-White Wizard snail’s tank mates can also include other snails like Black Devil Snails, Brotia Pagodula snails, Rabbit snails, Nerite Snails, Mystery Snails, Ramshorn snail, Malaysian Trumpet snails and others of their kind.
+White Wizard snail’s tank mates can also include other snails like Black Devil Snails, Brotia Pagodula snails, Rabbit snails, Nerite Snails, Mystery Snails, Ramshorn snail, Malaysian Trumpet snails, Freshwater clams, and others of their kind.
 Do not keep them with Assassin snails, they can eat them.

 Also, keep White Wizard snails away from all types of Crayfish (even Dwarf Mexican crayfish), most types of freshwater crabs, and even some types of predatory shrimp such as Macrobrachium family.
 All of them can be very aggressive towards the snails.